 By now, you're aware that paying taxes is all on you.

-In addition to federal income tax obligations, you'll also notice that payroll deductions for Social Security and Medicare are supplanted by a self-employment tax, which is 15.3% in total of 2019 net earnings up to $132,900.
-Once the amount of self-employment taxes is calculated, you can deduct half of that figure from your taxable income.
+In addition to federal income tax obligations, you'll also notice that payroll deductions for Social Security and Medicare are supplanted by a self-employment tax, which is 15.3% in total of 2022 net earnings up to $142,800.

-Sales and Marketing
+7. Sales and marketing

 You need to let the public know what you do and where you're located, so electrician marketing ideas are a worthy investment.

 Whether you choose print, promotional items, radio or paid social media campaigns, know that the entire cost comes off the top of your taxable income.